-Check out our top picks for the dining event that takes place July 10–23 with thirty-eight participating restaurants.
+Check out our top picks for the dining event that takes place January 8–21 with more than fifty participating restaurants.

 Kristen Adamo, president and CEO of the Providence Warwick Convention and Visitors Bureau (PWCVB), hopes the food-focused week will bring more visitors to the Creative Capital.
 “Providence Restaurant Weeks showcases dozens of nationally-recognized restaurants throughout the state while making their best dishes extremely accessible,” she says.
 “As leisure travel continues to pick up momentum and locals continue to support small businesses, this is the perfect opportunity for everyone to get a taste of the region’s world-class dining scene.”

-Here is a sampling of some of the best deals:
+Read on for a sampling of some more of the best deals:

-At the Capital Grille, dinner costs $46 per person (not including tax or gratuity and not available on Saturdays), and includes a choice between two salads; wedge with bleu cheese and smoked bacon or field greens salad with Parmesan vinaigrette.
-Then guests can choose between an eight-ounce filet, a bone-in dry aged NY strip, roasted chicken breast or seared citrus glazed salmon, served with sides of Sam’s mashed potatoes or creamed spinach, and dessert of flourless chocolate espresso cake or cheesecake.
-You can also upgrade an entree for a surcharge (add mushrooms or a double cut lamb chop for extra.)
+At the Capital Grille, dinner costs $46 per person (not including tax or gratuity), and includes a choice between two salads; wedge with bleu cheese and smoked bacon or field greens salad with Parmesan vinaigrette.
+Then guests can choose between an eight-ounce filet, a bone-in dry aged NY strip, roasted chicken breast or seared citrus glazed salmon (grilled jumbo shrimp, Maine lobster tail, sliced filet mignon and double cut lamb rib chops are also available for an additional cost), served with sides of Sam’s mashed potatoes or creamed spinach, and dessert of flourless chocolate espresso cake, cheesecake or strawberries with vanilla bean cream Anglaise.

-Metacom Kitchen is offering a three-course meal for $35 per person that includes first course choices of smoked carrot, bibb lettuce salad or roasted kale and ricotta ravioli; second course choices include market fish, duck breast and leg or mushroom Bolognese, followed by ginger ice cream or brown butter cake for dessert.
+Metacom Kitchen is offering a three-course meal for $35 per person that includes first course choices of smoked carrot, a duck charcuterie plate or shrimp and coconut broth; second course choices include mushroom Bolognese with red wine bucatini, kurobuta pork belly or roasted zucchini, followed by mango yogurt ice cream or chocolate carpaccio for dessert.